ministryofjustice/opg-search-service/README.md

 #### Updating swagger docs

-Run `make swagger-generate` to update the swagger.yml file
+Run `make swagger-generate` to update the [docs/openapi/openapi.yml](docs/openapi/openapi.yml) file

-The search service uses [Go Swagger](https://goswagger.io/) to generate the ./swagger.yml file from annotations in the code itself.
-See ./main.go for examples.
+The search service uses [Go Swagger](https://goswagger.io/) to generate the specification file from annotations in the code itself.
+See [main.go](main.go) for examples.
 [Go Swagger](https://goswagger.io/) is based on [Swagger 2.0](https://swagger.io/docs/specification/2-0/basic-structure/).
 Be careful not to confuse it with OpenAPI v3.

 Another gotcha...
 Make sure annotations are written with 2 space tabs in order for the parser to work correctly!